FFmpeg/FFV1/ffv1.md

 This document describes FFV1, a lossless video encoding format.
 The design of FFV1 considers the storage of image characteristics, data fixity, and the optimized use of encoding time and storage requirements.
 FFV1 is designed to support a wide range of lossless video applications such as long-term audiovisual preservation, scientific imaging, screen recording, and other video encoding scenarios that seek to avoid the generational loss of lossy video encodings.

-This document defines a version 0, 1, and 3 of FFV1.
+This document defines version 0, 1 and 3 of FFV1.
 The distinctions of the versions are provided throughout the document, but in summary:{V3}

 - Version 0 of FFV1 was the original implementation of FFV1 and has been in non-experimental use since April 14, 2006 [@?FFV1_V0].{V3}